skyssolutions/lynxchan/src/be/Readme.md

 * `proxyAccess`(Number): access allowed for proxy users.
 See torAccess.
 * `clearIpMinRole`(Number): minimum global role required for users to see non-hashed ips from posts and perform global deletions from ip.
 * `thumbExtension`: forces all thumbs to use this extension.
 Keeps gifs from being animated as a side-effect, even if `gif` is used.
+* `disableTopBoards`(Boolean): if true, the top boards will not be shown in the front-page.

 `db.json`: contains database connection information.
 * `address`: address of the database.